malcolmgroves/FluentQuery/README.markdown

 Further, over time you tend to build up a set of reusable Predicates appropriate to your objects and so for example, the LOver18 definition does not need to be declared locally.
 You can also chain them together, eg Where(Over18).Where(VisitedRecently).Where(HasPurchased)

-I'm adding more "operators" ie. the From, Where and AtMost parts, as I need them, but the code is fairly simple if you want to add more.
+I'm adding more "operators" ie. the From, Where and Take parts, as I need them, but the code is fairly simple if you want to add more.

 Back Story